xMattC/Project-time-tracker/README.md

 ## Technologies Used

 - **Python**: Core language for backend functionality, data handling, and business logic.
-- **Flask**: Web framework to implement a REST API for managing time tracking records.
 - **PyQt6**: Framework used to create the desktop GUI for user interaction.
 - **SQLite**: Lightweight relational database for storing time entries.